-Agencies may be required by either the LBB or Office of the Governor to submit detailed budget information for certain strategies on a substrategy basis.
-When required, complete the Sub-strategy Detail and Sub-strategy Summary spreadsheets provided in electronic format on the websites of the LBB and the Office of the Governor.
-Spreadsheet forms must be emailed to the Office of the Governor at budgetandpolicyreports@gov.texas.gov and included in the searchable PDF submitted through the LBB Document Submissions application at docs.lbb.state.tx.us.
+Agencies may be required by either the LBB or Office of the Governor, Budget and Policy Division, to submit detailed budget information for certain strategies on a sub-strategy basis.
+When required, complete the Sub-strategy Detail spreadsheets provided in electronic format on the websites of the LBB and the Office of the Governor, Budget and Policy

+Division.
+The OOE, MOF, and FTE position amounts included in the sub-strategy spreadsheets should equal the sum of the total OOE, MOF, and FTE position amounts included in the parent strategy.
+Spreadsheet forms must be emailed to the Office of the Governor, Budget and Policy Division, at budgetandpolicyreports@gov.texas.gov and included in the searchable PDF submitted through the LBB Document Submissions application at docs.lbb.texas.gov.

-□ Do the totals for object of expense and method of finance balance for each strategy? □ Does the sum of the Strategy Level Detail summaries equal the totals by fiscal year shown in the Summary of Budget by Method of Finance? □ Does the sum of the FTE positions in the Strategy Level Detail summaries equal the Adjusted FTE totals by fiscal year in the Summary of Budget by Method of Finance? □ Are rider appropriations, expenditures, and FTE positions for fiscal years 2020, 2021, and 2022 included? □ Are the Catalog of Federal Domestic Assistance number and the dollar amount shown with the heading Federal Funds in the Summary of Budget by Method of Finance?
+CHECKLIST ITEMS □ Do the totals for OOE and MOF balance for each strategy? □ Does the sum of the Strategy Level Detail summaries equal the totals by fiscal year shown in the Summary of Budget by Method of Finance? □ Does the sum of FTE positions in the Strategy Level Detail summaries equal the Adjusted FTE totals by fiscal year in the Summary of Budget by Method of Finance? □ Are rider appropriations, expenditures, and FTE positions for fiscal years 2022, 2023, and 2024 included? □ Are the CFDA number and the dollar amount shown with the heading Federal Funds in the Summary of Budget by Method of Finance? □ As applicable, do the OOE, MOF, and FTE position totals for sub-strategies sum to the OOE, MOF, and FTE position totals for the parent strategy?